ggouzi/markov-word-generator/README.md

 ![enter image description here](https://raw.githubusercontent.com/ggouzi/markov-word-generator/main/images/diagram.png)

 # Usage

-Parsing the English dictionary to create a pseudo-word that sounds English by generating characters one by one.
-In this example, it works by analyzing the probability of each character to appear based on the last 4 ones.
+To generate a random word in English by predicting the probability of each new character based on the last 4 characters, you can use the following code:

 ```python
 from markov_word_generator import MarkovWordGenerator, WordType